WorldWideTelescope/worldwidetelescope.github.io/events/2021/aas238-webdataviz.md

   - Everyone is randomly assigned into breakout rooms
   - Remember your room number!
   - Choose a “reporter” who will report back to the main group
-  - Discuss as a group and identify three trends
+  - Discuss as a group and identify three needs
   - Return from breakout; reporters share their groups’ findings

 After the workshop, volunteers will collaborate to formalize these findings into